 The actual original store was just up the block.

 It was pretty and all but it didn’t stand a chance after coming from rolling country roads, mountains and just Tennessee.

-I mean, that’s like comparing myself to Keith Urban’s hair.
+I mean, that’s like comparing my hair to Keith Urban’s hair.

-I am pretty awesome but next to Keith Urban’s hair?
+Mine is pretty awesome but next to Keith Urban?